What to Do With an Edited Manuscript

 Seeing your manuscript full of colorful insertions and deletions and plastered with comments can be overwhelming and disheartening, especially for those new to the editing process.
 (For more on this, check out Part Two: How to Respond to an Edited Manuscript).
 In truth, most copyedits are less drastic than they appear, and the final result isn’t as different from the original as the markup would make it seem.
 For example, changing only one letter can look like this:

-And merely reversing the order of a sentence, with no other changes, can look like this:
+And merely reversing the order of two sentences, with no other changes, can look like this:

 A line edit (a more extensive copyedit that improves flow and readability) can consist of thousands of subtle changes—but the resulting markup is far from subtle.
 In fact, a writer could be forgiven for thinking their book has been butchered.
 So it's best to check out the edited manuscript without the markup first, to get a feel for the changes.
 Perhaps start with a chapter or a small section, then view the suggested edits for that section.